pulumi/pulumi-tf-provider-boilerplate/README.md

 > Note: If the name of the desired Pulumi provider differs from the name of the Terraform provider, you will need to carefully distinguish between the references - see https://github.com/pulumi/pulumi-azure for an example.

+### If the provider uses Go Modules

 Lock in dependency versions:

+- `go get github.com/pulumi/scripts/gomod-override`
+- Update the version number of the Terraform provider in `Gopkg.template.toml` to match the latest available version.
+- `gomod-override < Gopkg.template.toml > Gopkg.toml`
+- `make ensure`

+### If the provider uses Go Modules

+Lock in dependency versions:

 - `go get github.com/pulumi/scripts/govendor-override`
 - Update the version number of the Terraform provider in `Gopkg.template.toml` to match the latest available version.
+Change the metadata attributes prefixed with `gomod` to be prefixed with `govendor`, leaving the values the same.
 - `govendor-override < Gopkg.template.toml > Gopkg.toml`
 - `make ensure`

-Finally, build the provider:
+### Build the provider:

 - Edit `resources.go` to map each resource, and specify provider information
 - Enumerate any examples in `examples/examples_test.go`